markkup/topek/docs/types/Event.md

 3. Admin wants to provide an early reminder (Alert) for the event.
 4. Admin can optionally show who's attending in the topic.
 5. Admin can provide a name and location for the event.
+6. Admin can attach a document(s)
+7. Admins can specify whether or not "Favorite Pics from Event" are able to be added to the event (maybe?)
+8. Admins can specify whether or not chat is available for this event

 Description
 -----------